 Our practice is designed to meet your every need, with specialists who are trained in the diagnosis and treatment of hearing loss and other hearing disorders.
 If you’re experiencing problems with your ears, visit West River Ear, Nose & Throat, where both our otolaryngologists and audiologists can help to relieve your symptoms and create a treatment plan that’s right for you.
 Below are some of the more common ear conditions that we assist patients with:

-Dr. Stout is licensed through the state of South Dakota to dispense hearing aids.
+Dr. Kennedy is licensed through the state of South Dakota to dispense hearing aids.
 She can provide patients with hearing aids that are adequately fit to the patient’s loss, giving them the most benefit.
 West River Audiology provides different tiers of technology for hearing aids, ranging in price.
 From in-the-ear hearing aids to behind-the-ear hearing aids, we can determine the best treatment options for you and your loved one.

 Similar in several ways to an ear infection, swimmer’s ear occurs when bacteria grow inside of the ear canal and causes an infection.
 It’s often experienced by individuals who swim and have water that remains in their ears, creating the ideal conditions for the bacteria to flourish.
 However, other actions can cause swimmer’s ear, including putting cotton swabs or other objects into the ear canal and damaging the skin inside.
 At first, the symptoms of swimmer’s ear aren’t extreme, but can worsen over time if left untreated.
 You may notice a bit of itching or drainage accompanied by a slight redness inside of the ear.
 Sometimes mild pain is also present when pressing on your ear.
 These symptoms could continue to become more noticeable as the infection progresses, so be sure to visit our office for the relief you need.